jandyManni/17648FinalProj/README.md

 # 17648FinalProj

-This repository contains the code for a vehicle data server and client project.
-The server is containerized using Docker and runs on Ubuntu, while the client is compiled and executed locally using your system's GCC.
+This repository contains the code for a vehicle data api and test client project.
+The api is containerized using Docker and runs on Ubuntu, while the client is compiled and executed locally using your system's GCC.
 The server and client communicate over TCP on port 8080.

 ---